Do you have Arthritic & Joint Pain?

 Ageing is a natural physiological process that we cannot avoid.
 As we get older, the elasticity present within our body deteriorates and thus excess strain is felt through our joints and muscles.

 This occurs at a stage in our life when we have more time for recreation, only to find out that age-related pain and stiffness prevents us from experiencing our new found freedom.
 To compound this, our fitness levels start to decline leading to further inactivity.

-The effects of ageing on the body’s structure leads to symptoms that are commonly aided by Osteopathic treatment, such as:
+The effects of ageing on the body’s structure leads to symptoms that are commonly aided by Osteopathic and Exercise Physiology treatments, such as:

 - Generalised, early morning stiffness

 - Lower back pain and stiffness

 - Arthritic pain and stiffness

 People over the age of 55 are more likely to suffer from the effects of osteoarthritis.
 This degenerative condition creates joint stiffness and pain which then restricts mobility.
 Many people mistakenly believe that the effect of ageing on the body’s joints is untreatable and they have no alternative but to live with it.

 That’s where Sports & Spinal Albury Wodonga can help you find a solution.
 Our Osteopaths provide:

 - Treatment aimed at increasing joint mobility and decreasing muscle tension,